tc39/code-of-conduct/index.md

 ### This is censorship!
 I have the right to say whatever I want!

 You do -- in _your_ space.
 If you'd like to hang out in _our_ spaces (as clarified above), we have some simple guidelines to follow.
 If you want to, for example, form a group where TC39 proposals are discussed using language inappropriate for general channels then nobody's stopping you.
 We respect your right to establish whatever codes of conduct you want in the spaces that belong to you.
 Please honor this Code of Conduct in our spaces.

+## References

+### Ecma Bylaws Article 5.1 (extract):

+> Membership of a company shall be terminated in the following cases:
+> ...
+> - by expulsion for violation of Bylaws and Rules or for any other conduct prejudicial to the interest and correct functioning of the Association.

+### Ecma Bylaws, Articles 5.3, 5.4 5.5:

+> 5.3 Any proposal to expel an Ecma member shall be backed by at least one-fifth of all the ordinary members.
+The proposal to expel shall be on the agenda for the General Assembly at which is it going to be discussed so as to give the member the opportunity to present its case.
+> 5.4 A two-thirds majority of all the ordinary members is necessary to expel an Ecma member.
+Such expulsion will become effective 15 days after notification by registered mail.
+> 5.5 An Ecma member which had been expelled can only be re-admitted by the General Assembly with a two-thirds majority of all ordinary members.

+TC39 has specified further the terms of “prejudicial conduct” and has expanded on how to deal with incidents that can lead to it, in the TC39 Code of Conduct below.
+Other committees may want to have similar codes.

 [TC39 Code of Conduct]: /code-of-conduct/
 [Code of Conduct Committee]: #code-of-conduct-committee